 Use quality cocoa powder

 This is a unique, light chocolate cake which only contains 2 tablespoons of non-Dutched cocoa powder, so use a quality cocoa powder.

 I rarely use butter in my cakes anymore, because avocados aren’t just a lot healthier.
 They also make cakes incredibly moist, tender and silky which is exactly the type of texture we’re going for in a red velvet cake.

 I line 2 nine-inch cake pans with parchment paper and grease the sides, so the cakes release easily.

-Also try this Keto Chocolate Bundt Cake.
+Or make Keto Chocolate Bundt Cake.

-The ingredients for low-carb Red Velvet Cake
+Ingredient notes for low-carb Red Velvet Cake

 - Cocoa powder – unsweetened, non-Dutched cocoa powder.